‘RHONJ’ Season 10: Melissa Gorga Will Go ‘Head-To-Head’ With Danielle Staub On The New Episodes

 “I think we finally found [our] cast,” Gorga said. “‘Jersey’ is one of the hardest franchises to cast.
 No one would believe it, but Andy says it all the time: It’s impossible.”

 According to Gorga, it’s hard to find women who mesh well with family, especially when they have no ties to the women of the show.
-That said, she believes the current cast of The Real Housewives of New Jersey is a great fit for her and Giudice and believes that the cast lineup will stay the same, at least for “a while.”
+That said, she believes the current cast of The Real Housewives of New Jersey is a great fit for her and Giudice, and believes that the cast lineup will stay the same, at least for “a while.”

-As for her current relationship with Giudice, whose she’s been seen feuding on and off with for the past several years, Gorga said she’s learned that when it comes to their dynamic, “actions speak louder than words.”
-Gorga also said that despite their ups and downs, she and Giudice are always going to be family and move forward quickly from any on-screen issues they may face.
+As for her current relationship with Giudice, who she’s been seen feuding on and off with for the past several years, Gorga said she’s learned that when it comes to their dynamic, “actions speak louder than words.”
+Gorga also said that despite their ups and downs, she and Giudice are always going to be family and move forward quickly from any onscreen issues they may face.